top of page

 Justin Myles MSc FSyI CPP PSP CSMP

-Each year during school holidays, empty properties become hotspots for risk—not just for trespassing or damage, but for something far more serious: teen safety.
+Every year, during school holidays, empty properties become hotspots for risk—not just for trespassing or damage, but for something far more serious: teen safety.
 With more time and fewer boundaries, curious teenagers may find themselves in dangerous places.
-This article explores why it happens, what the risks are, and how simple security steps can protect both sites and young lives.
+This article explores why this happens, the risks involved, and how simple security steps can protect both sites and young lives.

 Nighttime CCTV image showing two individuals standing outside a fenced vacant property.
 Captured by a security system, illustrating the importance of early monitoring to deter trespassing.